Buying a small business

 When a landlord and tenant agree to terminate an existing lease before the expiry date, it is known as a termination of lease by agreement or a surrender of lease.

-When the landlord and tenant have agreed to terminate the original lease before the lease term’s expiry date, that agreement must be formally recorded in a Deed of Surrender of lease, which formally terminates the lease and records any other arrangements the landlord and tenant may have agreed to.
+That agreement must be formally recorded in a Deed of Surrender of lease, which formally terminates the lease and records any other arrangements the landlord and tenant have agreed to.

-What should I consider when negotiating a Deed of Surrender?
+What should I consider when negotiating a Deed of Surrender of Lease?

 • Date of surrender of lease;